Process data with Parallel Execution and Row/Chunk Processing

 It then determines the number of workers and chunks and splits the data using the helper function

-.
-The processing is executed with future.apply::future_lapply
+SplitData.
+The processing is executed with future.apply::future_lapply in parallel.
+If by.rows is TRUE,

-each row within a chunk is processed individually and then bound together using dplyr::bind_rows
+each row within a chunk is processed individually and then bound together using dplyr::bind_rows;

-, the entire chunk is processed at once.
+if by.rows is FALSE, the entire chunk is processed at once.
 Finally, all chunk results are combined

 into a single tibble.